 Representing the patent owner in a case where it was alleged that the defendants had infringed five of our client’s screen patents, a permanent injunction and final judgment were entered declaring our client’s patents valid and infringed.
 Other terms are provided in a confidential settlement agreement.

 Representing the owner of patents relating to screen assemblies used on vibratory screening machines in a declaratory judgment action, the Firm successfully proved to the jury that our client’s three patents were valid and infringed.
-A permanent injunction and final judgment were entered in which the defendants were ordered to pay damages and interest of more than $430,000.
+A permanent injunction and final judgment were entered in which the defendants were ordered to pay damages and interest.

-Representing the owner of a patent on a screen assembly used on vibratory screening machines, the Firm obtained a jury verdict of willful infringement and damages of $4.0 million.
+Representing the owner of a patent on a screen assembly used on vibratory screening machines, the Firm obtained a jury verdict of willful infringement.
 The District Court entered JNOV for defendant, finding the client’s patent had been obtained by inequitable conduct.
 On appeal, the Firm was successful in having the District Court’s judgment reversed and the jury’s verdict reinstated.
-A permanent injunction and judgment were entered that our client’s patent was valid, enforceable and infringed, and ordering defendant to pay damages exceeding $7.5 million.
+A permanent injunction and judgment were entered that our client’s patent was valid, enforceable and infringed.

 Representing the owner of a patent on a downhole tool, the Firm was successful in obtaining a jury verdict that the patent was valid and infringed and that defendants had not shown the patent to be unenforceable for alleged inequitable conduct.
 The trial judge entered a judgment that the patent was unenforceable, not infringed and awarding attorneys’ fees to the defendants.
 On appeal, we were successful in having the trial court’s judgment reversed and the jury’s verdict of infringement reinstated.
 The case settled favorably prior to a trial on damages.